theroutercompany/sydradb/docs/docs/concepts/sydraql-design.md

 # sydraQL Design

-This document defines the initial design for sydraQL, the native time-series query language for sydraDB.
+This document defines the initial design for sydraQL, the native time-series query language for SydraDB.
 It expands on the backlog in `/legacy/sydraQL-issues.csv` and sets the scope for the parser, planner, and execution work.

 ## Goals
 - **Time-series first**: expressive range scans, tag filters, downsampling, and rates without exposing the full SQL surface.